 - Is veiling exclusively a religious issue in Iran or does it have any political and social significance as well?

 - What do you know about the historical relationship between Iran and the United States?
 What were key episodes in that history?
 How might history affect the United States’ view of Iranian society?

 - Tell students that policymakers may similarly be swayed by their personal perceptions of other societies.
 How might this affect relations among countries?
 Why is this significant?

 - How do women’s issues in Iran relate to women’s issues in your country or community?
 Are there any shared struggles or similar triumphs?
 Alternatively, students may compare what they have recently learned about women in Iran to women’s issues in other countries or regions of the world that they have studied.

 5. Concluding Video

-As your class discussion draws to a close, ask students to consider the flipside of their perceptions of Iran.
-Watch the following video of Professor Jo-Anne Hart.
+As your class discussion draws to a close, ask students to consider the flip side of their perceptions of Iran.
+Watch the following video with Professor Narges Bajoghli.

-Inform students that Jo-Anne Hart discusses one component of Iranian attitudes toward people in the United States, and that Iranian sentiment toward the United States is complex and varied.
+Inform students that Iranian sentiment toward the United States is complex and varied.
 Ask students to respond to the video.
 Are students surprised by the content of the video?
 What else have they read or heard about Iranian attitudes toward people in the United States?
 How does the video change their understanding of the relationship between the United States and Iran?